 • Doctorate of Education in Leadership (p.
-209)
+111)

 ILD 800.
 Scholarly Writing Seminar.
-1 credit.
+0-1 credits.

 This course engages students in effective writing strategies at the graduate level.
 As such, the course exposes students to the basic mechanical tools and principles of the written word.
 Students will learn how to craft effective arguments, how to provide evidence to support these arguments, and how to use citation, formatting, and referencing requirements in accordance with APA guidelines.